PathwayAnalysisPlatform/PathwayMatcher_Dev/docs/statistics.md

 				protein,
-                CASE WHEN isoform IS NOT NULL THEN isoform ELSE protein END as isoform, COLLECT(type + ":" + CASE WHEN coordinate IS NOT NULL THEN coordinate ELSE "null" END) AS ptms WHERE size(ptms) > 1
+                CASE WHEN isoform IS NOT NULL THEN isoform ELSE protein END as isoform, COLLECT(type + ":" + CASE WHEN coordinate IS NOT NULL THEN coordinate ELSE "null" END) AS ptms WHERE size(ptms) > 0
                 RETURN DISTINCT isoform, ptms
                 ORDER BY isoform, ptms
 ~~~~
-If we do not distinguish between isoforms then it is 1218 proteoforms.
+If we do not distinguish between isoforms then it is 3090 proteoforms (22.26%).

-* Number of proteins with at least a post translational modification: 611 (5.67% of the proteins in Reactome).
+* Number of proteins with at least a post translational modification: 1486 (13.8% of the proteins in Reactome).
 ~~~~
 MATCH (pe:PhysicalEntity{speciesName:'Homo sapiens'})-[:referenceEntity]->(re:ReferenceEntity{databaseName:'UniProt'})
 WITH DISTINCT pe, re